 9/11 Interstitial Lung Disease

-Interstitial lung disease (ILD) or pulmonary fibrosis is a broad collection of over 200 chronic lung disorders.
-Turley Hansen represents many clients who have ILD, helping these clients obtain lifelong medial care at the medical Centers of Excellence and also to receive compensation from the 9/11 Victim Compensation Fund.
+Interstitial lung disease (ILD) is a broad collection of over 200 chronic lung disorders, including the autoimmune condition of Sarcoidosis, chronic Asthma, chronic Rhinitis, chronic Sinusitis, Reactive Airway Disease Syndrome (RADS) andor pulmonary fibrosis .
+Turley Hansen & Rosasco represents many clients who have interstitial lung disease, helping these clients obtain lifelong medical care through the World Trade Center Health Program and monetary compensation from the September 11th Victim Compensation Fund.

 When a person has ILD, the tissue between the air sacs of the lungs (called the interstitium) is affected by the inflammation or scarring (fibrosis).
 The scarring or fibrosis causes a person’s lung tissue to lose the ability to breathe fully and, as a result carry oxygen to the body.
 ILD is a chronic/long term condition that is generally non-malignant (not cancerous).